About Us | Chapters | Advertising | Join

 In addition, those who take the national clinical exam in the coming years would find an easier path to licensure in many other states.

+Would hours of experience gained now count towards the minimum requirement to take the National Clinical Exam?
 If/when the BBS transitions to the national clinical exam, the same license requirements in California will continue to apply and the 3,000 hours of experience will count towards your eligibility to take the national clinical exam if formally adopted by the BBS.

+Will the transition to the National Clinical Exam impact requirements to take the California Law and Ethics Exam?
 If/when the BBS transitions to the national clinical exam, Associate Registered MFTs will continue to be required to take the California Law and Ethics exam a minimum of one time per renewal cycle until the exam has been passed.

+Does a formal transition to the National Clinical Exam mean that California MFTs will become licensed nationwide and/or out-of-state MFTs will become licensed in California?
 Transitioning to the national clinical exam does not equate to a national license.
 Each state will continue to have their own licensing laws as they do now.
 To become licensed in another state, you will still need to apply for licensure in that state and follow their licensing laws for MFTs.
 Similarly, out-of-state MFTs will still need to apply for licensure in California to practice in this state.